Code-Institute-Submissions/vin_sauvage_ms3/readme.md

 - Users can edit categories by pressing the edit categories button.

-- By filling in a contact form users can contact the site owner, form requires fields to be completed.
+- By filling in a contact form users can contact the site owner.

 ##### Future Features

-**Simplify Navigation** - some aspects of navigation are not ideal/intuitive these shuld be addressed by new links and better positioning of buttons.
+**Simplified Navigation** - some aspects of navigation are not ideal/intuitive these shuld be addressed by new links and better positioning of buttons.

 **Filtering** - add fitlering by recipe name and/or ingredients,